Our Team

 Biggest Accomplishment: Her two boys. – RE, 8/23/06 and AJ, 6/25/11

-Favorite Crossfit workout: Annie, anything without running 🙂
+Favorite workout: Annie, anything without running 🙂

 Favorite lift: tie…..
 Back Squat and Cleans, also loves trying new skills